microsoft/migrate-java-ee-app-to-azure-training/README.md

 ## How to start this training

-To start the guided training please open up [00-prerequisites/README.md in your browser](00-prerequisites/README.md in your browser).
+To start the guided training please go to [00-prerequisites/README.md in your browser](00-prerequisites/README.md).

 ## Key concepts